dssheldon/pands-project-sds/README.md

 ### Use of the Dataset

 The dataset has been used extensively in the field of machine learning and data analytics.
 The symmetry of the dataset compounded with the inherent complexity makes it ideal as a starting point for students looking to undertake analysis of the dataset as well as development of code to explore this dataset.
-The main challenge undertaken by students undertaking machine learning is building a model to classify the flower into the correct species based on the four data attributes and the relationships between them.
+The main challenge for students undertaking machine learning is building a model to classify the flower into the correct species based on the four data attributes and the relationships between them.
 The main way to do this is to create a decision tree that will sort the flower into its species.
 However, a major part of doing this is analysing the data visually using various plots.
-A concise and well thought though exploration of the data is therefore the first step to achieve many data science related objectives.
+A concise and well thought exploration of the data is therefore the first step to achieve many data science related objectives.

 ### Analysis that others have undertaken using the dataset